-We are obliged by our regulator to keep your file information available for 6 years.
+If we act for you then we are obliged by our regulator and insurer to keep your file information available for 6 years.

 This is to ensure that we can deal with any complaints or potential claims arising from our handling with your claim within the relevant limitation period.

 We will only keep your information for longer than this where it is in your interests to do so, for example:

 In a situation where we are acting for a client as our capacity as Deputy or Trustee, we will retain access to the file until 6 years after such engagement has ceased

 We may hold your information for longer in situations where we may be involved in property transaction or probate, for example where we hold deeds or wills etc.

 At the end of the retention period, your data will either be deleted completely or anonymised so that it can be used in a non-identifiable way for statistical analysis and business planning